 -- Arthur Spingarn (born 1878 - died 1971)

-Note: black lawyers at that time could not afford to do pro bono work.
+Note: black lawyers at that time could not afford to work pro bono.

 However, there are two things regarding the NAACP in these formative years which I find more than a little troubling (and I hope you do as well) :: 1) the legal strategy they used; 2) the apparent hypocrisy of the white pro pono lawyers.